 Select well-qualified applicants and appropriately support them through the rigors of PA education

-- Our Admissions criteria reflect strength across multiple areas important to becoming an excellent PA
+- Our Admissions criteria reflects preparation across multiple areas important to becoming an excellent PA.

-- ~ 95% of recent graduates surveyed felt program faculty were helpful and supportive
+- 90% of recent graduates surveyed felt program faculty advisors were helpful and supportive.

 Offer a curriculum that equips students with the evidence-based knowledge and skills necessary for entry into clinical practice

-- >95% of recent graduates surveyed rate their overall preparation to enter clinical practice as Very Good or Good
+- 90% of recent graduates surveyed highly rate their overall preparation to enter clinical practice.

-- >95% of recent graduates surveyed say the Stony Brook PA program enhanced their ability to work in interdisciplinary teams
+- 99% of recent graduates surveyed say the Stony Brook PA program enhanced their ability to work in interdisciplinary teams.

-- 100% of clinical preceptors recently surveyed rate our students’ ability to communicate effectively with health care team members as Outstanding or Good
+- 98% of recently surveyed clinical preceptors highly rated our students’ ability to communicate effectively with health-care team members.

-- >95% of recent graduates surveyed say the Stony Brook PA program enhanced their knowledge and understanding of diversity as it relates to patient care and the health care system
+- 97% of recent graduates surveyed say the Stony Brook PA program enhanced their knowledge and understanding of diversity as it relates to patient care and the health care system.

 Create opportunities that encourage professional involvement by students and faculty

-- >90% of recent graduates surveyed say the Stony Brook PA program was effective at enhancing their commitment to professional involvement
+- 99% of recent graduates surveyed say the Stony Brook PA program was effective at enhancing their commitment to professional involvement.

 Provide opportunities for student involvement in community service, especially with underserved populations

-- 100% of students in the last three entering classes participated in community-based service learning activities, most in underserved communities
+- 100% of students participate in community-based service learning activities, most in underserved communities.